 What RTX does is bring the real-time light particle simulation to the table.
-The game world is now able to get rendered dynamically, as the player traverses it, getting completely immersed.
-With those visual effects getting rendered realistically as they are, we’re slowly but surely moving toward hyper-realistic video game graphics.
+The world of the game is now rendered dynamically, allowing players to be increasingly more immersed in it.
+The visual effects are rendered so realistically that we’re slowly but surely moving towards hyper-realistic video game graphics.

 When light particles and reflections are calculated with RTX, the engine takes into consideration the material from which the surfaces it reflects light off of are made.
-So for example, effects are rendered in a different manner if the reflecting surface is water when compared to glass.
-Likewise, the light will look different when it hits a marble floor and sand.
+For example, effects are rendered in a different manner if the reflecting surface is water when compared to glass.
+Likewise, the light will look different when hitting a marble floor or sand.